aragon/aragon-court/docs/5-data-structures/2-court.md

 - **Subject:** Arbitrable instance associated to a dispute
 - **Possible rulings:** Number of possible rulings jurors can vote for each dispute
 - **Final ruling:** Winning ruling of a dispute
-- **Dispute state:** State of a dispute: pre-draft, adjudicating, or executed
+- **Dispute state:** State of a dispute: pre-draft, adjudicating, or ruled
 - **Adjudication rounds:** List of adjudication rounds for each dispute

 ### 5.2.2.
 Adjudication round